Wall installation of broken instruments from Philadelphia schools, Temple Contemporary. Photo by Haley Adair.

 Young Great Society members painting a home, 1979.
 Photo courtesy of Temple University Special Collections Research Center.

-Part of Temple University’s Tyler School of Art, Temple Contemporary’s mission is “to creatively re-imagine the social function of art,” with programming that is shaped by an advisory council which presents questions of local relevance and international significance.
-Projects supported by Center grants include Funeral for a Home, a response to years of widespread demolition in sections of Philadelphia; reFORM, an immersive installation addressing the closing of dozens of Philadelphia public schools, created by Pew Fellow Pepón Osorio; and Symphony for a Broken Orchestra, a new composition by David Lang performed on over 1,000 broken instruments gathered from the School District of Philadelphia.
-A 2017 project, From a Black Son to a White Man to a Black Woman and Back Again, examines the representation of race in the material culture of toy dolls.
-A 2018 Project grant has supported 1000 Ways to Listen, a multi-year performance project, led by theater company 600 HIGHWAYMEN, bringing together 1,000 Philadelphians in 500 private homes to ask each other the question, “Are we listening?”
+Part of Temple University’s Tyler School of Art, Temple Contemporary’s mission is “to creatively re-imagine the social function of art,” with programming that is shaped by an advisory council that presents questions of local relevance and international significance.
+Projects supported by Center grants include Funeral for a Home, a response to years of widespread demolition in sections of Philadelphia; reFORM, an immersive installation addressing the closing of dozens of Philadelphia public schools, created by Pew Fellow Pepón Osorio; Symphony for a Broken Orchestra, a new composition by David Lang performed on over 1,000 broken instruments gathered from the School District of Philadelphia; Moundverse Infants, an exhibition by visual artist Trenton Doyle Hancock examining the representation of race in the material culture of dolls.